y-akbal/One-for-All/README.md

 Things to do:
-  5) Unit_tests.py will contain a base class that contain some utility and unit tests to test the model.
+  5) There is a little remaining I believe to do!!!
   6) train_details.py - probably training such a huge model will take a lot of time, therefore we may need to parallelize training process.
 This file will contain some functions to achieve this.